Optimal Anchor Placement for Wireless Localization in Mixed LOS and NLOS Scenarios: Extension to the Multi-Target Setting

-With single-target optimality established and linked to the polygon-closure problem, we extend the framework to multiple targets.
-We begin by reintroducing the distance dependent path loss i.e. ,the scalar ranging information weights $\lambda_{k,n}$ now vary with the anchor positions rather than being fixed constants.
-Observe that this makes our optimization problem in \eqref{eq_anchor_optimality_objective_general} inherently non-convex with respect to the optimization variables - anchor positions $\{\bm{A}_{k}\}_{k\in \mathcal{K}}$.
-To tackle this we reformulate the optimization problem as a combinatorial problem making the approach tractable.
-In this section we also introduce the notion of anchor optimality over a feasible region by extending our single-target optimization framework to include multiple-targets spread over the region of interest.
+Having established the single-target optimality conditions and the associated polygon-closure interpretation, we now turn to the multi-target setting.
+Here, we reintroduce distance-dependent path loss, so that the ranging-information weights \(\lambda_{k,n}\) depend on the anchor locations rather than remaining fixed constants.
+This makes the optimization problem in \eqref{eq_anchor_optimality_objective_general} inherently nonconvex in the continuous anchor-position variables \(\{\bm{A}_k\}_{k\in\mathcal{K}}\).
+To address this difficulty, we discretize the feasible anchor region and reformulate the problem as a combinatorial anchor-selection problem.
+This provides a tractable framework for extending single-target anchor optimality to region-wide design over multiple targets.